-Development of a comprehensive monitoring system for economic, social and environmental aspects in DIPA http://ec.europa.eu/environment/nature/natura2000/index\en.htm; also European Commission Environment (2017)
+Development of a comprehensive monitoring system for economic, social and environmental aspects in DIPA

 DIPA monitoring has been conducted by each country within its jurisdiction, and trilateral joint monitoring to cover the entire DIPA rarely happened.
-Considering existing monitoring activities are mostly focused on a few species and their distribution, DIPA needs a joint, comprehensive monitoring system which includes economic, social and environmental factors.
-Particularly, as water stress has had considerable impact on wildlife and plants, the establishment of a comprehensive water resource monitoring system and assessment of the necessary water capacity are needed to maintain ecosystem functions in DIPA.
+Considering existing monitoring activities are mostly focused on a few species and their distribution, DIPA needs a joint, comprehensive monitoring system which covers economic, social and environmental factors.
+Particularly, as water stress has considerable impact on wildlife and plants, a comprehensive monitoring system on water resource and its capacity should be established to maintain ecosystem functions in DIPA.